miguelgondu/blog_hugo/content/posts/2025-02-16/pcg-and-model-metrology.md

 {{< figure src="/static/assets/pbg_blogpost/no-mans-sky.png" alt="A press-release image of No Man's Sky." class="largeSize" title="An image from No Man's Sky, taken from their press release.
 A whole universe made procedurally." >}}

-PCG is also a research field, in which scholars taxonomize, study and develop novel techniques for generating content.
-Some of them involve searching over a certain representation of game content (e.g. describing a dungeon game as a graph of connected rooms, and searching over all possible graphs of a certain size), other involve exploring formal grammars that define game logic/assets, and most of them use randomness to create content.
+PCG is also a research field, in which scholars taxonomize, study and develop novel techniques for generating content.[^read-more-in-the-pcg-book] Some of them involve searching over a certain representation of game content (e.g. describing a dungeon game as a graph of connected rooms, and searching over all possible graphs of a certain size), other involve exploring formal grammars that define game logic/assets, and most of them use randomness to create content.
 In Minecraft, the whole world is made using random number generators.

+[^read-more-in-the-pcg-book]: If you want to learn more, check the [PCG book](https://www.pcgbook.com/) by several researchers in the field.

 **Researchers in PCG are in an ideal position to create constrained, dynamic & plug-and-play benchmarks.**
 If we can formulate benchmarks as pieces of content, we could leverage plenty of research in the